tinko26/ao/docs/api/src/ao/ao_heap.h.md

 #define ao_heap_peek(x)
 ```

-Gets the root node of a heap without removing it in constant time.
+Gets the root node of a heap without removing it, in constant time.

 ## `ao_heap_pop`